-In this post, you’ll learn about the Zelle daily transfer limit.
+In this post, you’ll learn about the Zelle daily transfer limit with Citi bank.
 You will also learn how to increase your Zelle limit with Citibank.
 The following article will explain what the maximum allowable amount is per day and what factors affect it.

 Who can use Zelle with Citi bank?